federicociner/mac-dotfiles/README.md

 ### 3. Import iTerm2 profiles

 Import iTerm2 profiles to enable the hotkey window terminal and further customise iTerm2.
+Follow the instructions below:

-To do this, go to `Preferences` under the iTerm2 application and then navigate to `Profiles`.
-Click on the "default" profile and select `Other Actions...` at the bottom of the window.
-You should see an option called `Import JSON Profiles...` which will allow you to select and import the profiles in the `./iterm2/profiles` folder.
+1. Go to `Preferences` under the iTerm2 application and then navigate to `Profiles`
+2. Click on the "default" profile and select `Other Actions...` at the bottom of the window
+3. You should see an option called `Import JSON Profiles...` which will allow you to select and import the profiles in the `./iterm2/profiles` folder

 ### 4. Install and configure zsh